-- DfE (2015) 'What to do if you're worried a child is being abused' - DfE (2017) 'Child sexual exploitation' - DfE (2018) 'Information sharing' - DfE (2020) 'Sharing nudes and semi-nudes: advice for education settings working with children and young people' - DfE (2021) 'Teachers' Standards' - DfE (2022) 'Recruit teachers from overseas' - [New] DfE (2022) 'Working together to improve school attendance' - [New] DfE (2023) 'Meeting digital and technology standards in schools and colleges' - Department of Health and Social Care (2022) 'Virginity testing and hymenoplasty: multi-agency quidance'
+- DfE (2015) 'What to do if you're worried a child is being abused' - DfE (2017) 'Child sexual exploitation' - [Updated] DfE (2024) 'Information sharing' - [Updated] DfE (2024) 'Sharing nudes and semi-nudes: advice for education settings working with children and young people' - DfE (2021) 'Teachers' Standards' - [Updated] DfE (2024) 'Recruit teachers from overseas' - [Updated] DfE (2024) 'Working together to improve school attendance' - [Updated] DfE (2024) 'Meeting digital and technology standards in schools and colleges' - [Updated] Department of Health and Social Care (2024) 'Virginity testing and hymenoplasty: multi-agency guidance'

-This policy operates in conjunction with the following school policies:
+This policy operates in conjunction with the following school policies and documents:

-- Chidlren who are Absent from Education Policy
+- Children Missing from Education Policy

 - Anti-bullying Policy

 - Suspension and Exclusion Policy

 - Online Safety Policy

 - E-Safety, Email and Data Security Policy

 - Data Protection Policy

 - Social Media Policy

-- Retention of Records Policy
+- Records Management Policy

-- Children Looked After Policy
+- LAC / PLAC Policy

 - Confidential Reporting Policy (whistleblowing)

 - Allegations of Abuse Against Staff Policy

 - Safer Recruitment Policy

 - Staff Code of Conduct

-- Behaviour Policy
+- Relationships and Behaviour Policy

-I. [Updated] Roles and responsibilities All staff have a responsibility to:
+2. [Updated] Roles and responsibilities All staff have a responsibility to:

-- Consider, at all times, what is in the best interests of the pupil. - Maintain an attitude of 'it could happen here' where safeguarding is concerned. - Provide a safe environment in which pupils can learn. - Be prepared to identify pupils who may benefit from early help. - Be aware of the school's systems which support safeguarding, including any policies, procedures, information and training provided upon induction. - Be aware of the role and identity of the DSL and deputy DSLs. - [Updated] Undertake safeguarding training, including online safety training (which, amongst other things, includes an understanding of the expectations and responsibilities relating to filtering and monitoring), during their induction this will be regularly updated. - Receive and understand child protection and safeguarding (including online safety) updates, e.g. via email, as required, and at least annually. - Be aware of the local early help process and understand their role in it. - Be aware of, and understand, the process for making referrals to CSCS, as well as for making statutory assessments under the Children Act 1989 and their role in these assessments. - Make a referral to CSCS and/or the police immediately, if at any point there is a risk of immediate serious harm to a child. - Support social workers in making decisions about individual children, in collaboration with the DSL. - Be aware of and understand the procedure to follow in the event that a child confides they are being abused, exploited or neglected. - Be aware that a pupil may not feel ready or know how to tell someone that they are being abused, exploited or neglected, and/or may not recognise their experiences as harmful. - Maintain appropriate levels of confidentiality when dealing with individual cases. - Reassure victims that they are being taken seriously, that they will be supported, and that they will be kept safe. - Speak to the DSL if they are unsure about how to handle safeguarding matters.
+- Consider, at all times, what is in the best interests of the pupil. - Maintain an attitude of 'it could happen here' where safeguarding is concerned. - Provide a safe environment in which pupils can learn. - Be prepared to identify pupils who may benefit from early help.

-- Be aware of safequarding issues that can put pupils at risk of harm. - Be aware of behaviours that could potentially be a sign that a pupil may be at risk of harm.
+- Be aware of the school's systems which support safeguarding, including any policies, procedures, information and training provided upon induction. - Be aware of the role and identity of the DSL and deputy DSLs. - Undertake safeguarding training, including online safety training (which, amongst other things, includes an understanding of the expectations and responsibilities relating to filtering and monitoring), during their induction this will be regularly updated. - Receive and understand child protection and safeguarding (including online safety) updates, e.g. via email, as required, and at least annually. - Be aware of the local early help process and understand their role in it. - Be aware of, and understand, the process for making referrals to CSCS, as well as for making statutory assessments under the Children Act 1989 and their role in these assessments. - Make a referral to CSCS and/or the police immediately, if at any point there is a risk of immediate serious harm to a child. - Support social workers in making decisions about individual children, in collaboration with the DSL. - Be aware of and understand the procedure to follow in the event that a child confides they are being abused, exploited or neglected. - Be aware that a pupil may not feel ready or know how to tell someone that they are being abused, exploited or neglected, and/or may not recognise their experiences as harmful. - Promote dialogue and understanding, and ensure all pupils feel listened to and understood. - Empower pupils and allow them to understand their rights to safety and privacy, and to help them understand what they can do to keep themselves protected from harm. - Avoid victim-blaming attitudes, and challenge it in a professional way if it occurs. - Maintain appropriate levels of confidentiality when dealing with individual cases. - Reassure victims that they are being taken seriously, that they will be supported, and that they will be kept safe. - Speak to the DSL if they are unsure about how to handle safeguarding matters. - Be aware of safeguarding issues that can put pupils at risk of harm. - Be aware of behaviours that could potentially be a sign that a pupil may be at risk of harm.

-[Updated] Teachers, including the headteacher, have a responsibility to:
+Teachers, including the headteacher, have a responsibility to: